stac-utils/stac-api-benchmark/README.rst

 Features
 --------

-Cold vs. warm.
-Balance.
-Cold can't be too slow, warm should be fast.

 * STEP - A vector dataset of several hundred ecoregions.
 These are simple 5 point GeoJSON Polygons covering a few square kilometers.
 These are much smaller than most gridded data products.
 For example, Sentinel-2 L2A scenes are 10,000 square km, so they are effectively points when compared against those sizes.
 The size of these polygons